 Effective January 1, 2011, the Company also adopted ASC 605-28, Revenue Recognition-Milestone Method.
 Under this guidance, at the inception of agreements that include milestone payments, the Company evaluates whether each milestone is substantive and at risk to both parties on the basis of the contingent nature of the milestone.
 This evaluation includes an assessment of whether (a) the consideration is commensurate with either (1) the entity's performance to achieve the milestone, or (2) the enhancement of the value of the delivered item(s) as a result of a specific outcome resulting from the entity's performance to achieve the milestone, (b) the consideration relates solely to past performance and (c) the consideration is reasonable relative to all of the deliverables and payment terms within the arrangement.
-In making this assessment, the Company evaluates factors such as scientific, regulatory, commercial and other risks that must be overcome to achieve the respective milestone, the level of effort and investment required to achieve the respective milestone and regulatory milestones that are expected to be achieved as a result of the Company's efforts during the period of substantial involvement and regulatory milestones that are not considered substantive because the Company does not contribute effort to the achievement of such milestones are generally achieved after the period of substantial involvement and are recognized as revenue upon achievement of the milestone, as there are no undelivered elements remaining and no continuing performance obligation, assuming all other revenue recognition criteria are met.
+In making this assessment, the Company evaluates factors such as scientific, regulatory, commercial and other risks that must be overcome to achieve the respective milestone, the level of effort and investment required to achieve the respective milestone and regulatory milestones that are expected to be achieved as a result of the Company's efforts during the period of substantial involvement and regulatory milestones that are expected to be achieved as a result of the Company's efforts during the period of substantial involvement and are recognized as revenue upon the achievement of the milestone, assuming all other revenue recognition criteria are met.
 In May 2014, the Company recognized \$15.0 million in revenue as a result of the first milestone payment received from Pfizer.